pschatzmann/TinyRobotics/src/TinyRobotics/control/README.md

 - **Scheduler**
 	- A simple scheduler class that allows you to schedule and execute callbacks at specified intervals.
 Useful for periodic tasks and cooperative multitasking.

+- **MotionController2D**
+	- A 2D motion controller for path following and vehicle control.
+Integrates PID control for both speed (throttle) and steering, supports smooth acceleration/deceleration, and uses IMU feedback.
+Features configurable target accuracy for waypoint following and records the start coordinate for odometry or logging.

 ---